Sydney Olympic FC: 1960s: NSW 1st Division

-While in 1965 the club endured a difficult League campaign, coming within a whisker of being relegated, finishing 2nd last and having to endure the 3 relegation playoff ties.
-The first 2 ended in draws (0–0 and 1–1) against Polonia, the 3rd match was a 5–4 thriller to Pan-Hellenic.
+In 1965, the club endured a difficult League campaign, coming within a whisker of being relegated, finishing 2nd last and having to endure the 3 relegation playoff ties.
+The first 2 ended in draws (0–0 and 1–1) against Polonia; the 3rd match was a 5–4 result to Pan-Hellenic.
 11,000 turned up on a Wednesday night to see the match, a victory which preserved the club's 1st Division status.
 This was in total contrast with Pan-Hellenic's Cup form, which saw them go on a run all the way to the Final, only to lose 3–1 to Hakoah.

 For season 1966, Pan-Hellenic finished in 5th spot.
-The club would return to Finals Football once again in 1967 finishing in 4th, but would once again fail to progress in the Finals Series.
+The club would return to Finals Football once again in 1967, finishing in 4th, but would once again fail to progress in the Finals Series.
 1967 also saw Pan-Hellenic go on a great run in the inaugural National Club Knock-Out competition the – Australia Cup – falling one game short of the Final, as it lost to APIA Leichhardt 3–2 after extra-time in the Semi-Final.

-The 1968 season, was the highlight of the pre-National Soccer League era, Pan-Hellenic finished 2nd in the standings and reached the NSW First Division Grand Final for the first time.
+The 1968 season was the highlight of the pre-National Soccer League era; Pan-Hellenic finished 2nd in the standings and reached the NSW First Division Grand Final for the first time.
 Pan-Hellenic rode the wave of momentum, crowds of: 11,500, 10,153, 14,521, 18,180 against Polonia, St George, Hakoah and APIA respectively in the back half of the 1968 season, catapulted the team into the Grand Final, Pan-Hellenic would unfortunately lose 4–2 to bitter rivals Hakoah in front of a crowd of 22,111 at the Sydney Sports Ground.